Business linked to alleged Armagh fuel smuggler tops tax defaulters list with €9.1m

 Liability

-Mr Feeley is also listed as a director of another company, Tricondale, registered to the sports group’s headquarters.
-Only Mr Feeley is named as a tax defaulter and none of the companies directly and indirectly connected to him are named on Revenue’s list.
+Mr Feeley is also listed as a director of another company, Tricondale, that is registered to the sports group’s Mayo headquarters.
+Only Mr Feeley is named as a tax defaulter and none of the companies directly and indirectly connected to him are tax defaulters or are named on Revenue’s list.

 Names